newlogic/smartscanner-core/README.md

 # idpass-smart-scanner-core
-The repository for the core Library to be used with the Base MLKit project of the ID Pass smart scanner
+The repository for the core Library to be used with the Base project of the ID Pass smart scanner

 ## Setting Up
 ---------------
 ```bash
 # 1. Clone this repository.
 git clone https://github.com/newlogic/idpass-smart-scanner-core.git